-- 4.2.2.
-Level of Care Changes Within the Same Provider: If a person served is transferring from one level of care to a different level of care within the same provider, and both levels of care have the same license number, a discharge summary is not required until the person served has completely finished the treatment episode and is being discharged from all services. - 4.2.3.
-Dual Program Enrollment: At times it may become necessary for one person served to be enrolled in treatment services with more than one SUD provider at the same time.
-If this occurs, the following needs to have taken place: - 4.2.3.1.
-The programs must each be providing different services to the person served that are not available at the same provider. - 4.2.3.2.
-There is clinical justification for medical necessity of all services being provided, established by an assessment. - 4.2.3.3.
-There is coordination between all programs involved in the care of the person served, (with appropriate person served release of information), which is documented in their clinical chart as well as in CareNet authorization requests. - 4.2.3.4.
-The MSHN UM department must be contacted prior to dual enrollment. - 5.
-Right to Appeal - 5.1.
-Termination of treatment/services in opposition to the wishes of the person served shall result in written action notification of applicable grievance and appeals rights and process. - 5.2.
-Clients of SUD services will receive the SUD Recipient Rights Brochure and Grievance and Appeals Brochure annually as evidenced by signed receipt. - 6.
-Coordination of Care - 6.1.
-All terminations of treatment/services shall be conducted in accordance with The Right Door for Hope, Recovery and Wellness Coordination of
+- 3.2.1 If a client is transferring from one provider to a different provider OR if a provider has more than one (1) license and the consumer is changing levels of care to a different license number, a discharge summary must be completed and "transfer" chosen as the reason for discharge.
+In the comments section please note which provider or level of care the client is transferring to, and date of first appointment with that provider. - 3.2.2 Level of Care Changes Within the Same Provider: If a client is transferring from one level of care to a different level of care within the same provider, and both levels of care have the same license number, a discharge summary is not required until the client has completely finished the treatment episode and is being discharged from all services. - 3.2.3 Dual Program Enrollment: At times it may become necessary for one client to be enrolled in treatment services with more than one SUD provider at the same time.
+If this occurs, the following needs to have taken place: - 3.2.3.1 The programs must each be providing different services to the consumer that are not available at the same provider - 3.2.3.2 There is clinical justification for medical necessity of all services being provided, established by an assessment - 3.2.3.3 There is coordination between all programs involved in the client's care, (with appropriate client release of information), which is documented in the client's clinical chart as well as in CareNet authorization requests. - 3.2.3.4 The MSHN UM department must be contacted prior to dual enrollment

+4.0 Right to Appeal

+4.1 Termination of treatment/services in opposition to the wishes of the person served shall result in written action notification of applicable grievance and appeals rights and process.

+4.2 Clients of SUD services will receive the SUD Recipient Rights Brochure and, Grievance and Appeals Brochure annually as evidenced by signed receipt.